abdcelikkanat/revisitingkmers/README.md

+# revisitingkmers
+This is the repository for the project entitled "Revisiting K-mer Profile for Effective and Scalable Genome Representation Learning"

 + In order to get the detailed instructions to run the models, please type python linear.py --help or python nonlinear.py